-Adverse Sustainability indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period environment and climate related conventions by multilateral organisations such as the UN or EU, efforts are made to create a level playing field.
-Indicators applicable to (EU) 2022/1288) o investments in real estat e assets (a as listed in Annex I, Tables 2 and 3 Delega ted Commission Regulation 17.
-Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels n/a n/a n/a SRLEV expects to report on these indicators as per the year 2024.
-18. Exposure to energy- inefficient real estate assets Share of investments in energy-inefficient real estate asset n/a n/a n/a SRLEV expects to report on these indicators as per the year 2024.
-Additional indicators (b 2022/1288) etween bracket is the numbe r as stated i n Annex I, T ables 2 and 3 respectively, Commi ssion Delegated Act (EU) 19.
-(4) Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 28% 43% The impact has been determined on the basis of data reported by companies (68% in 2023).
-Within the relevant data set the percentage of companies without carbon emission reduction initiatives has decreased from 43% to 28%.
+Adverse Sustainability indicator Metric Impact 2024 1 Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period 1 18.
+Exposure to energy- inefficient real estate assets Share of investments in energy-inefficient real estate asset 22% n/a n/a Data was collected for the first time in 2024.
+The share of the combined market value of the real estate assets that are considered energy-inefficient was calculated with help of the total market value of all real estate assets. n/a Additional indicat ors (between bracket i s the number as s tated in Annex I, Tables 2 and 3 res pectively, Commission Deleg gated Act (EU) 2022/1288) 19.
+(4) Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 26% 28% 43% The impact has been determined on the basis of data reported by companies (60% in 2024).
+Within the relevant data set the percentage of companies without carbon emission reduction initiatives has decreased during the reference period.
 We refer to the description for indicators 1 to 6 above 20.
-(7) Investments in companies without water management oolicies Share of investments in investee companies without water management policies 12% 13% The impact has been determined on the basis of data reported by companies (68% in 2023).
-The percentage of companies without water management policies has reduced slightly from 13% in 2022 to 12% in 2023.
+(7) Investments in companies without water management policies Share of investments in investee companies without water management policies 23% 12% 13% The impact has been determined on the basis of data reported by companies (60% in 2024).
+The percentage of companies without water management policies has increased in 2024 due to a change in how this indicator is assessed by the data provider.
+Previously the indicator focused on water management only, whereas mid 2024 the indicator changed to include water stewardship more broadly, including R&D and external engagements.
 We refer to the description for indicator 8 above.

-21. (15) Investments in companies without a policy to address deforestation Share of investments in companies without a policy to address deforestation 68% 54% The impact has been determined on the basis of data reported by companies (68% in 2023).
-Within the relevant data set the percentage of companies without deforestation policies increased from 54% in 2022 to 68% in 2023.
+Adverse Sustainability indicator Metric Impact 2024 1 Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period 1 21.
+(15) Investments in companies without a policy to address deforestation Share of investments in companies without a policy to address deforestation 78% 68% 54% The impact has been determined on the basis of data reported by companies (60% in 2024).
+Within the relevant data set the percentage of companies without deforestation policies increased in the reference period.
+This is partly attributed to the higher coverage percentage, but also to changes in sector allocations in the portfolios.
+For instance, airline, chemical, hotel & travel and the renewable energy sectors show increases in companies without policies to address deforestation throughout 2024.
 We refer to the description for indicator 7 above.
-22. (8) Excessive CEO pay ratio Average ratio within investee companies of the annual total compensation for the highest compensated individual to the median annual total compensation for all employees (excluding 477 210 The impact has been determined on the basis of data reported by companies (15% in 2022 and 33% in 2023).
-The reported ratio is relatively high due to outliers in certain industries, such as automotive, and emerging markets.
+22. (8) Excessive CEO pay ratio Average ratio within investee companies of the annual total compensation for the highest compensated individual to the median annual total compensation for all employees (excluding the highest- compensated individual) 550 477 210 The impact has been determined on the basis of data reported by companies (15% in 2022,33% in 2023 and 30% in 2024).
+The reported ratio is relatively high due to outliers in certain industries, such as automotive, and retailing.
 We refer to the description for indicator 12 and 13 above in the first part of this table.